Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/README.md

    - `cd` into the `single_tech_samples/synapseanalytics/sample3_integration_testing` folder of the repo

    - Run `./deploy.sh`.
-      - This may take around **~30mins or more** to run end to end.
-So grab yourself a cup of coffee... ☕
       - After a successful deployment, you will find `.env.dev` files containing essential configuration information per environment.
 See [here](#deployed-resources) for list of deployed resources.
       - Note that if you are using **dev container**, you would run the same script but inside the dev container terminal.